 Dan has represented ceding companies and reinsurers in difficult reinsurance litigation across a wide range of legal issues, including:

 Dan is actively engaged in AIDA Reinsurance and Insurance Arbitration Society, ARIAS-U.S., having served on the Board of Directors and as chair, and as a member and co-chair of the Arbitration Task Force.
-He currently serves on the Strategic Planning Committee and the Membership Committee of ARIAS-U.S. Dan also publishes and speaks frequently on issues relating to reinsurance, financial services, and trial practice.
+He currently serves on the Forms and Procedures Committee and Member Services Committee of ARIAS-U.S. Dan also publishes and speaks frequently on issues relating to reinsurance, financial services, and trial practice.

 Represented ceding companies as trial counsel in a multi-phase arbitration involving disputes with a reinsurer concerning more than forty treaties with well over $500,000,000 in ceded premiums and losses